top of page

 With more people working from home or balancing multiple roles, interiors are adapting to support flexibility.
 Rooms are designed to serve several purposes without feeling crowded or chaotic.

 Furniture that transforms easily is key.
 Think of a sofa that converts into a guest bed or a desk that folds away when not in use.
-Open floor plans are being rethought with movable partitions or sliding doors to create privacy when needed.
+Open floor plans are being rethought with movable partitions or sliding doors.
 This approach helps maximize space in smaller homes and keeps interiors feeling fresh.

 Sustainable and Ethical Design Choices

 Sustainability is no longer optional but a priority in 2026 interiors.
-Consumers want to know where their furniture and materials come from and how they impact the environment.
+Consumers want to know where their furniture and materials come from.
+They care about how these choices impact the environment.

 Designers are using recycled or upcycled materials, low-VOC paints, and energy-efficient lighting.
 Vintage and handcrafted pieces are popular for their unique character and lower environmental footprint.
-For example, a coffee table made from reclaimed barn wood not only adds charm but also reduces waste.
+For example, a coffee table made from reclaimed barn wood adds charm and reduces waste.

 Biophilic Design to Connect with Nature

 Biophilic design, which incorporates natural elements into interiors, is gaining momentum.
-This trend goes beyond plants to include natural light, water features, and organic shapes that mimic nature.
+This trend goes beyond plants.
+It includes natural light, water features, and organic shapes that mimic nature.

 Large windows, skylights, and indoor gardens help bring the outdoors inside.
 Curved furniture and patterns inspired by leaves or waves create a soothing atmosphere.
 A living wall covered in greenery can serve as a stunning focal point in a living room or office.